17 Is Right Here

-17 Is Right Here is the second Korean-language compilation album by the South Korean group Seventeen, released on April 29, 2024.
+17 Is Right Here is the first Korean-language compilation album by the South Korean group Seventeen, released on April 29, 2024.
 Touted as a greatest hits album, it features all of the band's Korean-language singles from their debut until 2024, alongside Korean versions of all the band's Japanese-language singles, four new unreleased songs including the lead single "Maestro", and the previously unreleased instrumental for their debut single "Adore U".

 Background

 The album was initially announced during a performance in Incheon during Seventeen's Follow Tour on March 31, 2024, where the group mentioned they would be releasing two albums in 2024.
 Directly following the concert, Pledis Entertainment released a teaser for the album, sharing that it would be a compilation.
 The teaser featured animation work by Max Dalton, best known for his work with Wes Anderson on The French Dispatch and The Grand Budapest Hotel.

-It is the group's third compilation album, following the 2016 release of 17 Hits and the 2023 release of Always Yours, the latter of which being an equivalent compilation of the band's Japanese-language releases to date.
+It is the group's second compilation album, following the 2023 release of Always Yours, an equivalent compilation of the band's Japanese-language releases to date.
 It features the band's greatest hits and includes the four new tracks: "Spell", "Cheers to Youth", "Lalali", and lead single "Maestro".